 The network is built to public safety use standards and as such it is the main radio network used by emergency services, utility providers and state government departments within the coverage area.

 Who uses the NSW GRN?

 The NSW GRN is used by the majority of NSW emergency services and state government departments who require wide-area communications within the coverage area.

 The most notable exceptions are the NSW Police Force and the State Transit Authority who operate their own extensive conventional non-trunked radio networks for their normal day-to-day radio operations and use the NSW GRN for special operations only.

 What area does the NSW GRN cover?

 The NSW GRN covers approximately half of NSW, as well as the majority of the Australian Capital Territory (ACT).

-Sydney and Surrounds (Greater Sydney, Blue Mountains, Central Coast and Illawarra)
+Greater Sydney (Sydney basin, Blue Mountains, Central Coast and Illawarra)

 Newcastle and parts of the Hunter

 South East and Tablelands

 Most road and rail tunnels and many shopping centres in the coverage areas have complete coverage.

 The NSW GRN is in the process of expanding to the following NSW regions:

 What is a Talkgroup ID (TG or TGID)?

 A Talkgroup ID (TG or TGID) is a unique number that is programmed into a users radio as a selectable channel.
 When a channel with a specific TGID is selected, individual radios that have that TGID selected can communicate over the network with other radios monitoring the same TGID.